- 1 Download Chrome for Windows 10

 How to minimize Google Chrome in Windows 10?

 Click the Settings icon on the top right corner to go to settings.
 And from there, click Relaunch in Desktop Mode.
 Google Chrome will now restart into the normal mode.
 This is your regular Google Chrome (non-metro mode).
 Alt+F is your keyboard shortcut.
-Hope you got that fixed!
+I hope you got that fixed!

 How do I get Chrome on Windows 10 to Show in a Resizeable Window?

 Same answer as above.
 Alt+F is your keyboard shortcut.
 Alternatively, choose Relaunch in Desktop Mode from the Settings menu (the bacon icon!).

 Duh!
 The same answer again.
 You need to exit out of the Metro Mode.
 Press Alt + F.

 Pinch to Zoom

 Pinch to Zoom is one of the most asked-for features of Google Chrome for Windows 8.
 This feature has been added to Google Chrome now.
-Enable the flag Enable Pinch flag to test this.
+Enable the Enable Pinch flag to test this.

 - Open chrome://flags/#enable-pinch on Google Chrome.